Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 battlefield for strategic advantage, or to intimidate your foes through physical prowess.

-Maneuvers also include a type of Attacks—but ones that are focused more on putting your foe on edge, rather than dealing a killing blow.
-These Manuever Attacks that hit (a roll above the DV), would only deal superficial harm to the player: a cut on a cheek to dishearten and surprise, a blow to the chest to knock back down.
-Ultimate, the target’s Endurance pool is not harmed.

 The Player describes any action that would grant them tactical advantage, and then rolls the \[Att + Abi\] dice pool.
 The Number of Successes rolled is then gained as Impulse.